Marusoftware/MarronAngry/README.md

-# Marusoftware WebAPI
+# Marron Angry

-This is Marusoftware WebAPI made with fastapi.
+This is repository of Marron, that intentionally embedded vulnerabilities.

+> [!WARNING]
+> DO NOT USE FOR PRODUCTION!!!!